pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 The `sqw` object contains two information blocks, describing experiment from different sides and under different approximations:

 - `dnd-object` which is the part of the `SQW` object contains processed neutron image data, expressed in the system of coordinates, requested by the neutron physicist doing experiment.
-Very often its `hkl-dE` coordinate system, but it is possible to define other coordinate system of interest too.
+Very often its `hkl-dE` (three reciprocal lattice units and energy transfer) coordinate system, but it is possible to define other coordinate system of interest too.
+Later we will discuss different coordinate system, related to `dnd` object in more details.
-- `sqw-object` itself, in addition to the image data, contains the records of all neutron events occurred in the experiments and expressed (currently) in Crystal Cartesian coordinate system, the informations about all experimental runs the neutron events have been obtained from, information about the instrument and sample used in experiment, the instrument states during experiment and the information about detector pixel array, used to collect neutron events.
+- `sqw-object` itself, in addition to the image data of `dnd` object, contains the records of all neutron events occurred in the experiments and expressed (currently) in Crystal Cartesian coordinate system, the information about all experimental runs the neutron events have been obtained from, information about the instrument and sample used in experiment, the instrument states during experiment and the information about detector pixel array, used to collect neutron events.
 This information is sufficient to calculate resolution function of the instrument.
-The neutron events are held in the `PixelData` class, and arranged in such a way, that selection of a part of the `dnd-object` neutron image allows the effective selection of the appropriate part of the `PixelData` contributed into this part of image.
+The neutron events are held in the `PixelDataBase` class children, and arranged in such a way, that selection of a part of the `dnd-object` neutron image allows the effective selection of the appropriate part of the `PixelDataBase` events contributed into this part of image.

 The two objects are treated by Horace as 'first class citizens'.
 The objects share a common API where that is appropriate.
 In an sqw object, operations are performed on the pixel array data and the `dnd` image data recalculated from this.
 For `dnd` objects the operations are performed directly on the image data.